The gas and stellar content of a metal-poor galaxy at $z=8.496$ as revealed by JWST and ALMA: Observations

 \subsection{NIRCam and NIRISS photometry}

-We include the \jwst\ NIRCam and NIRISS photometric data of \galname\ from the catalog presented by Brammer et al. (in prep), which provides a compilation of the JWST ERO photometric data released to date.
-Briefly, the raw data entering this catalog has been reduced using the public software package \texttt{grizli} \citep{Brammer19}, which masks imaging artifacts, provides astrometric calibrations based on the Gaia DR3 catalog, and shifts the images to a common pixel scale of 0\farcs04/pixel using \texttt{astrodrizzle}.
-Cutouts of the reduced images from NIRCam and NIRISS used in this analysis are provided on a dedicated repository\footnote{\url{https://github.com/keheintz/S04590}}. \galname\ is detected in the 5 deep NIRCam imaging filters F150W, F200W, F277W, F356W and F444W, with a F150W ($\approx H-$band) mag = 27.3.
-The non-detection in the bluest filter F090W makes this galaxy a clear photometric drop-out.
+We include the \jwst\ NIRCam and NIRISS photometric data of \galname\ from the catalog presented by G. Brammer et al. (in preparation), which provides a compilation of the JWST ERO photometric data released to date.
+Briefly, the raw data entered into this catalog has been reduced using the public software package \texttt{grizli} \citep{Brammer19}, which masks imaging artifacts, provides astrometric calibrations based on the Gaia DR3 catalog, and shifts the images to a common pixel scale of 0\farcs04 pixel$^{-1}$ using \texttt{astrodrizzle}.
+Cutouts of the reduced images from NIRCam and NIRISS used in this analysis are provided on a dedicated repository\footnote{\url{https://github.com/keheintz/S04590}}. \galname\ is detected in the five deep NIRCam imaging filters F150W, F200W, F277W, F356W, and F444W, with an F150W ($\approx H-$band) magnitude = 27.3.
+The non-detection in the bluest filter F090W makes this galaxy a clear photometric dropout.
 We also include two shallower images obtained with NIRISS with the F115W and F200W filters.
-This set of photometric measurements are derived using the updated zero-points, and corrected for Milky Way extinction.
-Since the source is extended in the images, we use the aperture photometry derived using a diameter of 0\farcs5 from the catalog by Brammer et al. (in prep).
+This set of photometric measurements is derived using the updated zero-points, and corrected for Milky Way extinction.
+Since the source is extended in the images, we use the aperture photometry derived using a diameter of 0\farcs5 from the catalog by G. Brammer et al. (in preparation).

-The centroid of the galaxy is localized to R.A., Decl. = $07^{\rm h}23^{\rm m}26.24^{\rm s}$, $-73{\rm d}26^{\rm m}57.0^{\rm s}$.
-A zoom-in showing the false-RGB-color (F150W+F277W+F444W) of \galname\ is shown in Fig.~\ref{fig:sedspec}, together with the spectral energy distribution (SED) inferred from modelling of the photometric data points (see also Sect.~\ref{ssec:sed}).
+The centroid of the galaxy is localized to R.A., Decl. = $07^{\rm h}23^{\rm m}26.24^{\rm s}$, $-73{^\circ}26^{\prime}57\farcs0$.
+A zoomed-in image showing the false RGB color (F150W+F277W+F444W) of \galname\ is shown in Fig.~\ref{fig:sedspec}, together with the spectral energy distribution (SED) inferred from modeling of the photometric data points (see also Sect.~\ref{ssec:sed}).